dustin-anthc/test-wiki-cloning/Standards & Sources/Renewable-Energy-Modeling-Software-Evaluation-Template-User-Manual.md

 ### Climate Data Inputs

 Solar thermal climate data inputs are the same for solar PV climate data inputs.
-See the [[above section|#pv-climate-inputs]] for details on acceptable climate inputs for solar thermal systems.
+See the [[above section|Renewable-Energy-Modeling-Software-Evaluation-Template-User-Manual#pv-climate-inputs]] for details on acceptable climate inputs for solar thermal systems.

 ### System Orientation